 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The mission of the Meth Suppression Section is to pro-actively investigate methamphetamine crimes in communities all over the state of Indiana.
-MSS utilizes a three pronged approach by focusing on enforcement, education, and the creation of partnerships.
+MSS utilizes a three pronged approach by focusing on creating partnerships, education, and enforcement.